IAmBullsaw/wallpaperupdater/README.md

 # Wallpaperupdater
 This is supposed to be a prank, to automatically set the wallpaper of an Ubuntu machine to some specific file.

+## How to
+1. Copy a .jpg into this folder.
+2. Name it "cool_bg.jpg"
+3. run copy.sh on pranked computer
+4. prank enabled
+5. snicker

 ## script.py
 This small script sets a wallpaper to specific file.